conan-io/docs/examples/conanfile/layout/editable_components.rst

 necessary for this example.

 The important part is the ``layout()`` definition.
-Besides the common ``cmake_layout``, it is necessary to define the locaiton of the components headers (``self.cpp.source`` as they are source code) and the location of the locally built libraries.
+Besides the common ``cmake_layout``, it is necessary to define the location of the components headers (``self.cpp.source`` as they are source code) and the location of the locally built libraries.
 As the location of the libraries depends on the platform, the final ``self.cpp.build.components["component"].libdirs`` depends on the platform.